Diamondbacks vs. Dodgers MLB Betting Odds, Trends & Prediction

 Diamondbacks vs. Dodgers MLB Betting Trends

-Diamondbacks are 5-2 SU in their last 7 games on the road.
+Diamondbacks are 10-35 SU in their last 45 games when playing on the road against LA Dodgers

-The total has gone UNDER in 7 of Arizona’s last 10 games on the road

 Diamondbacks vs. Dodgers MLB BETTING PREDICTION

-Take the under.
-The total has gone under in five out of the Diamondbacks’ last seven games against the Dodgers and is 7-3 in their last 10 road games.
-On the other side, the under is 6-2 in the Dodgers’ last eight divisional games.
+Take the over.
+The total has gone over in eight out of the Diamondbacks’ last 11 games overall, is 4-1 in their last five road games and is 4-1 in their last five games against a divisional opponent.
+On the other side, the total has gone over if four out of the Dodgers’ last five games against an opponent from the National League West Division.